thomas-fossati/draft-cca-endorsements/draft-ydb-rats-cca-endorsements.md

 the signature on the CCA platform token.
 This allows the Verifier to prove (or disprove) the Attester's claimed identity.

-Each verification key is provided alongside the corresponding device Instance and Implementation IDs (and, possibly, a product identifier) in an `attest-key-triple-record`.
+Each verification key is provided alongside the corresponding CCA platform Instance and Implementation IDs (and, possibly, a CCA platform product identifier) in an `attest-key-triple-record`.
 Specifically:

 * The Instance and Implementation IDs are encoded in the environment-map as